AntoninSlejska/bohemian-switzerland-memory-game/README.md

-bohemian-switzerland-memory-game
+Bohemian Switzerland Memory Game
 ================================

 Memory game for the National Park Bohemian Switzerland.
-Inspired by: https://github.com/davecom/Dart-for-Absolute-Beginners
+The code is inspired by the book " Dart for Absolute Beginners", see: https://github.com/davecom/Dart-for-Absolute-Beginners